DanielAtenor/Azure-Data-Batch/README.md

 Visual Studio Code
 Install Bicep plugin on VSC
 Install Azure CLI on Windows
+Download and install Java Runtime Environment (JRE) (Data factory copy activity makes use of Java to extract the data from SQL Server)

 ## 1.2 Download and install SQL Server
 Install SQL Server 2019 Developer Edition